 There are plenty of places to stop along the 34.5-mile route that takes you up to an elevation of nearly 3,000 feet.
 Scenic overlooks provide lots of opportunities to stretch you legs along with hiking trails suited to every skill level.
 Take time for a picnic lunch along the Swift River or plan a longer stay and spend the night at one of several campgrounds along the route.

 Park Loop Road, Maine

 Acadia National Park is the home of Park Loop Road, which starts at the Hulls Cove Visitor Center and winds along the rocky Maine coastline for 27 miles.
-It’s slow-going in the summer when crowds are at their peak, but that simply gives you more time to relax, slow down and enjoy the fabulous view.
+It’s slow-going in the summer when crowds are at their peak, but that simply gives you more time to relax and enjoy the fabulous view.

 Started in 1922 and financed in part by John D. Rockefeller Jr., this stretch of road takes you all the way to the summit of Cadillac Mountain.
 If the family is up for an early start, it’s a breathtaking spot to catch the sunrise.

 The first scenic road in New England, The Mohawk Trail officially opened in 1914 with 63 miles of road and 50,000 acres of forest.
 It harks back to the days of the early settlers and runs from Williamstown to Athol in rustic western Massachusetts.